JustinLaalo/JustinLaalo/README.md

 - 📚 Studying AI and Computer Science at Carleton University.
 - 💻 Proficient in algorithm design and analysis.
 - 🎓 Third-year student with a keen interest in AI, machine learning, and software development.

+### Coursework Highlights

+- **Data Structures:** In-depth understanding and practical application of data structures, such as: redblack trees, scape-goat trees and heaps.
+- **Relational Databases:** Proficient in working with relational databases, with a focus on SQL and PL/SQL.
+- **Threads** Implemented Multi-threading in a couple of project using the C and C++ language, while gaining a deeper understanding of how ascyronous progam would operate.
+- **Operating System** Explored the intricacies of operating systems with a specific emphasis on Linux environments, while also touching base on some assembly.
+- **Java Robotics (Cyberbotics IDE):** Engaged in robotics projects using Java and the Cyberbotics IDE, gaining hands-on experience in building and programming robots.
+I am hopping in the feautre to have an opportunity to apply AI with robitcs and further improve my understanding of the two feilds

 ## Technical Skills